Jeremy Clarke (poet): Career

 In 2020, Stations, an artwork interpreting the Stations of the Cross in six clear cast acrylic blocks was completed.
 It was first exhibited at Notre Dame de France.

 In John Berger's novel From A to X (2008) Clarke appears as the character Hasan, a street sweeper and poet, living alone in a spare, unfurnished room.

 Clarke's long poem Music for Amen appeared in the anthology The Long White Thread of Words: Poems for John Berger (Smokestack Books, 2016).

 His most recent publication, Stone Hours (Rufus Books, 2024), is both a collected work and a singular vision.
 It includes everything that Clarke has written to date (with the exception of Devon Hymns and Incidents of Travel).
 In a variety of poems and prose poems written over twenty years, it offers both a new Christian liturgy and reimagines certain Biblical texts and sacraments.
 Indeed, it collapses the distinction between church and world.
 It refuses the given status quo of the church in the world, proposing instead that 'the church is outside'.
 It is not an abandonment or rejection of the church or its practices, but an extension of the possibilities for engagement with the activities of the Divine.

+A limited edition chapbook, The Last Stone, a supplement to Stone Hours, will be published in Spring 2027.

 Jeremy Clarke was Poet in Residence at Eton College from 2010 to 2020.
 His archive is held in the Eton College Collections.